vibhakamath23/TicTacToeRobot/README.md

 Once successful connection with the MQTT server has been established, the second part of execution is to set up the camera and run game logic.
 First, add your Wifi SSID and PW in `config.txt` in this folder's MQTT library as well, the same as in Part One.
 Next, add the same server address and client ID into `mqttconnect.py`.
 Note that this file looks different than the one in the 'XRP & MQTT' folder, as it does not work with the MicroPico library.

-Connect the Huskylens and determine which port (if using MAC) with:
+Connect the Huskylens and determine which port it is using (if using MAC) with:

 ```bash
 ls /dev/tty*
 ```
-Replace this as the appropriate USB serial port in the 'TicTacToeGame.py' file.
+Replace this as the appropriate USB serial port for the camera at the top of the 'TicTacToeGame.py' file.

 Then run the file within terminal with: